nycmeshnet/nycmeshnet.github.io/blog/_posts/2017-02-17-install-info.md

 We have a few different types of install.
 At the moment we are mostly doing installs in downtown Manhattan that connect directly to the supernode- a "supernode client install"

-Basically an antenna is mounted on the roof and an ethernet cable goes down a wall or conduit into your apartment.
+With all rooftop installs, an antenna is mounted on the roof and an ethernet cable goes down a wall or conduit and into your apartment.
 We usually put the cable through a window frame or at the side of an air-conditioner.
 A small power adapter in your apartment will give power the antenna over the ethernet cable.
+Another router is needed in the apartment for your wifi connection.

 **1) Supernode client**